 Conducting research during vet school opens a lot of doors.
 You get to engage in scientific inquiry which hopefully has some ultimate effect on a patient’s outcome or quality of life.
 You get to work directly with a faculty member who is (hopefully) interested in mentoring you.
 You get to build your CV and demonstrate to future programs that you are dedicated, responsible and focused.

 Getting involved in research during vet school can be surprisingly challenging.
 Undergraduate students often have whole offices dedicated to their success.
-For vet students, you have two easily accessible options: do a fellowship or volunteer your time.
+For vet students, you can do a fellowship or volunteer your time.

 Volunteering your time is also an option.
 You may seek out a mentor who is doing something interesting or a mentor may announce that they are looking for students to help with research.